 And that shows us something else.
 Regardless of the aim of a given persuasive campaign, there is an ethical way to use persuasive technology – and an unethical way.

-It’s time for a code of ethics for the use of AI in the Marketing and Communications industry.
+It’s time for a code of ethics for the use of persuasive technology in the Marketing and Communications industry.

 In the industry and in society at large, more and more attention is being focused on the ethical use of the technology of persuasion.
 Trust in institutions including the media and large tech companies is eroding.